-Queen Makeda, Cleopatra and Nefertiti all swore by their imported clay jars of shea butter from West Africa since antiquity.
+Queen Makeda, Cleopatra and Nefertiti all swore by their imported clay jars of shea butter from West Africa.

 Prevents Hair Loss

-The fatty content of shea butter helps condition the scalp and provides essential nutrients to the scalp and hair follicles that strengthen them and reduces hair loss.
-Best when combined with other oils and butters as we do with our Hair Butter.
+The fatty content of shea butter helps condition the scalp and provides essential nutrients to the scalp and hair follicles that strengthen locs and reduce hair loss.
+It is best when combined with other oils and butters as we do with our Hair Butter.

 Ghana Produces 85% of the World’s Shea Butter

 Regardless of the brand you choose you’re likely using a product that started its life in Ghana.
 Neighboring countries like Burkina Faso, Benin, Nigeria and the Ivory Coast all have some variation of the tree, but none compares to Ghana’s silky, soft butter.

 Shea Nut Trees Take 40 Years to Bear Fruit